 Approach to ECG Interpretation

-When looking at a 12-lead ECG, there are a few logistics that must be known.
-First of all, the standard 12-lead ECG is a 10 second strip.
-The bottom one or two lines will be a full “rhythm strip” of a specific lead spanning the whole 10 seconds of the ECG.
-Other leads will only span about 2.5 seconds.
+First, the standard 12-lead ECG is a 10-second strip.
+The bottom one or two lines will be a full “rhythm strip” of a specific lead, spanning the whole 10 seconds of the ECG.
+Other leads will span only about 2.5 seconds.

-If the entire ECG is 10 seconds, then there must be 50 large boxes (0.20 seconds X 50 large boxes).
-Each small box is also exactly 1 mm in length and so one large box is 5 mm.
+If the entire ECG is 10 seconds, then there must be 50 large boxes (0.20 seconds times 50 large boxes).
+Each small box is also exactly 1 mm in length; therefore, one large box is 5 mm.

-If each small box is equal to 0.04 seconds or 1 mm, then the standard ECG speed is 1 mm per 0.04 seconds or 25 mm per second.
+If each small box is equal to 0.04 seconds or 1 mm, then the standard ECG speed is 1 mm per 0.04 seconds, or 25 mm per second.

-The standard approach to reading an ECG includes in this order:
+The standard approach to reading an ECG includes, in this order: